TeachersFirst - Featured Sites: Week of Nov 11, 2012

 You can use this site with younger children on your interactive whiteboard or projector.
 Older students will enjoy exploring the story on their own using headphones or earbuds.
 Have older students work in small groups, creating an episode of their own with Alice.
-Encougage students to use one of these recommended free multimedia tools Sway, reviewed here, or Zeetings, reviewed here.
+Encougage students to use one of these recommended free multimedia tools Sway, reviewed here, Zeetings, reviewed here, or Moovly, reviewed here.
 Be prepared for lots of "on task" chatter from your students about this delightful site.

 This seems like a really fun site and ones kids would like.
 Of all of the email suggestions this week, Inanimate Alice has the most potential.
 The thing is, to get best effect, we must purchase.Patricia, NJ, Grades: 6 - 12